lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

     -16.2px 37.5px 75px -37.5px rgba(0, 0, 0, 0.6);```

-2. **Tilt in 3d.** Enable 3d space by adding a parent element with <code>perspective: 1500px</code> set.
+2. **Tilt in 3d.** Enable 3d space by adding a parent element with <code>perspective: 1500px</code>.
 Then add a transform to the card.

   ```
   .card {